-While reflection will occur throughout the experience, it will formally happen following the trip.
-The trip leader will guide the students through a number of debriefing exercises after returning from the trip.
+Avodah Immersion or Excursion trip leaders will guide the students through a number of debriefing exercises after returning from the trip.
 These reflection sessions will vary in duration depending on the intensity of the experience.
 Students participating in an independent experience will debrief with a member of the student life staff upon returning to campus.
+All of the following must be completed and attached in order to successfully complete this phase of the requirement.